leafsphp/api-docs/src/docs/core/routing.md

 # Routing

 ::: tip Leaf router
-leaf MVC uses Leaf's router so be sure [read the docs](https://leafphp.dev/docs/routing/).
+Leaf API uses Leaf's router so be sure [read the docs](https://leafphp.dev/docs/routing/).
 :::

-Leaf MVC keeps all routes in the `app/routes` directory.
+Leaf API keeps all routes in the `app/routes` directory.
 All routes are defined the `index.php` file round in the routes directory, however, you can create files pertaining to a group of routes which allows you to break routes into groups.

 ## Basic Routing